akatkar/bootcamp-compliance-report/README.md

 > simpleMailTemplate:  --spring.profiles.active=simplemail

 ### Using custom templates
-To be able to use custom template, you should run the app like following
+To be able to use custom template, you should run the project like following

     java -jar target/compliance-report-0.0.1-SNAPSHOT.jar --spring.profiles.active=students  --template.folder=file:/Users/alikatkar/upload/template/ --mail.message.template=customTemplate